thekerrlab/binomialbias/README.md

 The PyShiny app can then be run locally via the `run` script.

-## Other versions
+## Structure

+- All code for the Python package is in the `binomialbias` folder.
+- The script for generating the figure in the papers is in the `scripts` folder.
+- Continuous integration tests are in the `tests` folder.
-Older Jupyter and Matplotlib versions are available in the `archive` folder.
+- Older Jupyter and Matplotlib versions are available in the `archive` folder.